100% of your donation will go toward MHS student college scholarships

 Academically, the Center for Social Justice at Montclair High School, which stoked my interest in politics and helped shape the way I see the world as a journalist.
 Non-academically, the friends I made in Montclair, with whom I am still close eight years later.

-Please describe any volunteer/community service during high school?
+Did you do any volunteer/community service during high school?

 I volunteered at New Jersey Peace Action from sophomore year through graduation.